AdrikaKhan/Common-Algorithms/README.md

 # Common-Algorithms
-Common algorithm implementation as I practice by myself Target to complete:
+Common algorithm implementation as I practice by myself.

+Target to complete:
 1. Logarithm
 2. DFS, BFS, some sort of graph traversal